sebkln/ajaxselectlist/Documentation/Administrator/RealURL/Index.rst

 		selectForm.trigger('change');
 	});

 .. note:: Starting with ajaxselectlist v4.0.0, the *List.html* template is already adapted.
-This also allows to work with the speaking URLs of TYPO3 v9.
+This will also work with the speaking URLs of TYPO3 v9 ('Routing').